joesan/plant-simulator-deployment/README.md

 Joes-MacBook-Pro:~ joesan$ kubectl get pods --all-namespaces
 ```

-## Validate / Lint the Kubernetes YAML files
+## Test

 How to make sure that your YAML files are valid before Flux pulls them as soon as you commit them?
-One way to do this would be to lint it before you commit it, but you cannot enforce every single developer to do this step.
-So we automate this using [kube-tools](https://github.com/stefanprodan/kube-tools) and [GitHub Actions](https://github.com/features/actions)
+One way to do this would be to lint it before you
+commit it, but you cannot enforce every single developer to do this step.
+So we automate!
+Have a look [here](https://github.com/joesan/plant-simulator-deployment/test/)

 To do this, you just need a file called main.yaml (under .github/worlflows folder).
 GitHub runs this automatically as soon as any commit happens!
 A sample run of this for this project looks like below:

-    Run kubeval
-    WARN - Set to ignore missing schemas
-    PASS - base/application/plant-simulator-deployment.yaml contains a valid Deployment
-    PASS - base/application/plant-simulator-ingress-service.yaml contains a valid Ingress
-    PASS - base/application/plant-simulator-namespace.yaml contains a valid Namespace
-    PASS - base/application/plant-simulator-service.yaml contains a valid Service
-    WARN - base/kustomization.yaml containing a Kustomization was not validated against a schema
-    PASS - base/monitoring/grafana/grafana-deployment.yaml contains a valid Deployment
-    PASS - base/monitoring/grafana/grafana-service.yaml contains a valid Service
-    PASS - base/monitoring/plant-simulator-monitoring-namespace.yaml contains a valid Namespace
-    PASS - base/monitoring/prometheus/config-map.yaml contains a valid ConfigMap
-    PASS - base/monitoring/prometheus/prometheus-deployment.yaml contains a valid Deployment
-    PASS - base/monitoring/prometheus/prometheus-roles.yaml contains a valid ClusterRole
-    PASS - base/monitoring/prometheus/prometheus-roles.yaml contains a valid ServiceAccount
-    PASS - base/monitoring/prometheus/prometheus-roles.yaml contains a valid ClusterRoleBinding
-    PASS - base/monitoring/prometheus/prometheus-service.yaml contains a valid Service
-    PASS - dev/flux-patch.yaml contains a valid Deployment
-    WARN - dev/kustomization.yaml containing a Kustomization was not validated against a schema
-    PASS - production/flux-patch.yaml contains a valid Deployment
-    WARN - production/kustomization.yaml containing a Kustomization was not validated against a schema

-As you can see from the run above there are a couple of warnings and I can now decide to reject the pull request so that nothing goes into my master branch!

 ## Build & compose the Kubernetes resources using Kustomize